The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Proof of the main theorem

-As $L$ is not length-synchronous we cannot assume analogous sentences for the evaluation languages $\mathcal{E}_{\psi_L,e}$ for all $\varphi_L(L)$-reachable $e\in O_L$.
-Indeed, Remark~\ref{remark not weakly} provides an example of a weakly length-synchronous but non-length-synchronous VPL whose syntactic morphism is quasi-aperiodic but for which some evaluation language $\mathcal{E}_{\psi_L,e}$ for $e \in O_L$ that is $\varphi_L(L)$-reachable has a non-quasi-aperiodic syntactic morphism.
+As $L$ is not length-synchronous we cannot assume analogous sentences for the evaluation languages $\mathcal{E}_{\psi_L,e}$ for all $\varphi_L(L)$-reaching $e\in O_L$.
+Indeed, Remark~\ref{remark not weakly} provides an example of a weakly length-synchronous but non-length-synchronous VPL whose syntactic morphism is quasi-aperiodic but for which some evaluation language $\mathcal{E}_{\psi_L,e}$ for $e \in O_L$ that is $\varphi_L(L)$-reaching has a non-quasi-aperiodic syntactic morphism.